 Stuteville appointed associate vice president of academic affairs

 Rebekkah Stuteville, Ph.D., has been appointed to the position of associate vice president of academic affairs at Park University.
 Stuteville began her duties on July 1.
-Stuteville previously served as director of Park’s Master of Public Affairs program
+Stuteville previously served as director of Park’s Master of Public Administration program

 within the Hauptmann School of Public Affairs

 , and as chair and associate professor of public administration

 .
 She has also served as an associate dean of the Hauptmann School (2010-12) and had a stint as interim associate vice president of academic affairs during most of the 2012-13 academic year.

 As associate vice president of academic affairs, Stuteville leads the University’s academic administrators, faculty, staff and programs.
 In addition, she is responsible for facilitating quality academic planning and implementation, and overseeing the University’s curricular initiatives and review processes for its more than 18,700 students at 41 campus centers across the country and online worldwide.
 Read more about Stuteville’s appointment at www.park.edu/news/2015/07/stuteville-appointed-avp-academic-affairs.html

 Barnes to be honored by Kansas City organization as outstanding Kansas Citian